rvion/CushyStudio/README.md

 }
 ```

-## 4.4.
+## 4.5.
 Publish your Deck

 Publishing your action is easy!

+1. When creating a deck, `CushyStudio` automatically
+   1. initialize the git repository for you.
+   2. configure remote to point to the GitHub repository with the same name as your deck
+      1.

-1. Create a GitHub repository. (https://github.com/new)
+2. Create a GitHub repository. (https://github.com/new)

     ![](docs/static/img/screenshots/2023-10-18-23-15-11.png)

-2. Commit your actions files
+3. Commit your actions files
     1.  you can one-click the `publish` button in your deck entry in the library
     2.  or youyou can follow instructions given by Git Hub on the new repository page

-3. Open an issue asking to add your `Deck` to the `Library`.
+4. Open an issue asking to add your `Deck` to the `Library`.

     -   https://github.com/rvion/CushyStudio/issues/new/choose